Home/ Blog / GMAT / GMAT Focus Data Sufficiency Questions – The Ultimate Guide

 Correct Answer: C

 Statement (1) alone: n is divisible by 3.
 This does not guarantee divisibility by 6.
-For example, n = 9 is divisible by 3 but not by 6 (since 6 requires factors of both 2 and 3).
+For example, n = 9 is divisible by 3 but not by 6.
 Insufficient.
 Eliminate A and D.

 Statement (2) alone: n is divisible by 2.
-Again, not enough. n = 4 is divisible by 2 but not by 6.
+Not enough. n = 4 is divisible by 2 but not by 6.
 Insufficient.
 Eliminate B.

 Both together: n is divisible by both 2 and 3, which means n is divisible by LCM(2,3) = 6.
 Sufficient.
 Answer is C.